pyohamen/TIL/Python/Python_Virtual_Environment.md

 ### Purpose of Python virtual environment

 - To create an isolated environment for different Python projects
-  - You can install a specific version of module on each project  without worrying that it will affect your other Python projects.
+  - You can install a specific version of the module on each project without worrying that it will affect your other Python projects.

 <br>